 As the project evolved into ministry and partnership, the vision reinforced and redefined the structure of the church.
 From the conventional multi-ministries, Pastor Jonathan introduced the mentoring system by December 1994.
 After a year, the congregation started doing house to house evangelism every after service and has performed ministry assignments per mentor groups.
 While the several improvements took place within the ministry, the development of the lot property in 15th Avenue progressed as well as the construction of building facilities.
 On March 15, 1997, the first function that took place within the temporary building was the 25th anniversary of Pastor Jonathan and Sis.
 Vicky Sebastian.
 It was followed by the first Sunday Worship in June 1997.
 Meanwhile, the Balete Drive contract expired during this period and thus JCSGO officially moved all its offices and temple activities on August 1997.

-As of 2001, JCSGO total disciples reached 15,000 with 3,000 leaders, 1,500 cell groups and 150 local outreaches situated in different regions of the Philippines.
+As of 2001, JCSGO total disciples reached 15,000 with 3,000 leaders, 1,500 Care Groups and 150 local outreaches situated in different regions of the Philippines.
 It has expanded its vision to other parts of the globe by establishing mission outreaches in Canada, Hongkong, Australia, Japan, USA, Germany, Singapore, and Malaysia.